decargroup/navlie/data/README.md

 timestamp tx ty tz qx qy qz qw
 ```

-where `timestamp` is the time in seconds, `tx ty tz` are the translation
+where `timestamp` is the time in seconds, `tx ty tz` are the components of the translation,
+and `qx qy qz qw` are the components quaternion that represents the orientation of the platform.
+It is assumed that the quaternion corresponds to `C_ab`.